offcentric/slack-archiver/README.md

 13. Click **Save Changes** button at the bottom of the page.
 14. Finally, go to  *Settings -> Install App* page, and there click the **Install to {yourworkspace}** button.
 Your Slack app is now ready.

-## Finish Configuration
+### Finish Configuration
 Now that your Slack app is installed, you can finish setting all the required environment variables inside your `.env` file.
-1. While still at the *Settings -> Install App* page, copy over the following values:
+While still at the *Settings -> Install App* page, copy over the following values:
    - **User OAuth Token** as `SLACK_USER_TOKEN_YOURWORKSPACE`
    - **Bot User OAuth Token** as `SLACK_BOT_TOKEN_YOURWORKSPACE`

-2. (Optional) For `SLACK_IGNORED_CHANNELS_YOURWORKSPACE`, you can add a comma-separated list of channels you never want to archive.
-3. For `SLACK_ALERTS_CHANNEL_YOURWORKSPACE` enter the name of a channel where you want to generate alert and error messages, in the case of the server encountering an error while archiving.

 ### Slack Bot set up
 1. In your Slack, refresh the main window.
 You should now see the *Archiver* bot listed under the list of Apps, at the bottom left.